Skip to main content

 • Federal FCRA rights apply in addition to Oregon state protections

-Criminal records and eviction filings may also be limiting your opportunities in Oregon.
+Credit reports are only one part of the picture.
+Criminal records and eviction filings may also be limiting your options in Oregon.

 Not legal advice.
 This information is for educational purposes only.
 Credit laws can be complex.
 Consider consulting with a consumer rights attorney for guidance specific to your situation.